nishi2110/user_management/readme.md

     - The email is now sent only once, when the user is either created or updated in the database.
     - The code has been updated to ensure that the correct User ID is passed and displayed in the email verification, eliminating the
       issue of None being shown.

+    4. Nickname Assign and Uniqueness in User Registration: [Issue-4 Link](https://github.com/nisha2110/IS601_final_user_management/issues/7)
+    - Removed the call to the generate_nickname() function when assigning a new user's nickname.
+    - Instead, the nickname is now directly set using the provided user data (user_data["nickname"]).
+    - The system checks for uniqueness of the provided nickname in the database.

+    5. Password Validation in User Registration: [Issue-5 Link](https://github.com/nisha2110/IS601_final_user_management/issues/9)
+    -  The implementation of password validation logic used during user registration to ensure strong and secure passwords.

+    - Key Features of the Validation:
+      1. Minimum Length Requirement:
+        - Passwords must be at least 8 characters long.
+      2. Uppercase Letter Check:
+        - Passwords must include at least one uppercase letter (A-Z).
+      3. Lowercase Letter Check:
+        - Passwords must include at least one lowercase letter (a-z).
+      4. Digit Check:
+        - Passwords must include at least one numeric digit (0-9).
+      5. Special Character Requirement:
+        - Passwords must contain at least one special character from the set !@#$%^&*(),.?":{}|<>.